 Given the high degree of uncertainty that comes with being in the military, the steps to achieve life's big financial goals differ from the average person's.
 Training, permanent change-of-station moves (PCS), mobilizations and deployments can complicate family planning, saving for higher education, homeownership and retirement.
 Investing wisely at every stage of your career to retirement can help you stay on target to reach your goals.

 Before you even consider investing, you need to have an emergency fund set aside.
-Charles Schwab's 2020 Military Financial Literacy Survey found that 46% of service members said an unexpected expense of as little as $500 would cause financial hardship if they had to pay it in full within 30 days.
+A 2020 financial literacy survey by Charles Schwab found that 46% of service members said an unexpected expense of as little as $500 would cause financial hardship if they had to pay it in full within 30 days.
 As a rule of thumb, aim to save three to six months of essential living expenses that you can quickly access in case of emergency, and save more if you're anticipating a major life change in the next year.

 Once you've set aside an emergency fund and are ready to invest, it's vital to understand that investing is different from saving.
 If you don't save, you can't invest.
 Put differently, if you save $0 you will have $0 to invest.
 While saving implies setting aside and parking your money in a safe and accessible account without significant opportunity for growth, investing can involve more risk but provides the opportunity to build and grow wealth.